KimDeRoover/mixmgfa/README.md

 # How to use `mixmgfa`
+The data you analyze with `mixmgfa` should be:
+- a list consisting of "$covariances" (a vertically concatenated matrix or list of group-specific (co)variance matrices) and "$means" (a matrix with rows = group-specific means)
+- or a matrix containing the vertically concatenated raw data for all groups (all rows belonging to the same group should be place directly below one another)

+Note: In case of raw data input without specifying `N_gs`, the first column of the data should contain group IDs.
+The remaining variables are then factor-analyzed.
+When using group-specific covariances and means as input, you need to specify `N_gs`. `N_gs` is a vector specifying the sample size (number of rows) for each group, in the same order as the groups appear in the data.

-For example, to cluster groups on loadings and intercepts, with the number of clusters ranging from 1 to 6:
+For example, to cluster groups on loadings and intercepts, with the number of clusters ranging from 1 to 6, you use the following command:

 ```javascript
 Output<-mixmgfa(data,N_gs,nfactors=1,cluster.spec=c("loadings","intercepts"),nsclust=c(1,6),maxiter=5000,nruns=25,design=design)